Abhid1239/Tensor-Flow-Projects/README.md

 # Tensor-Flow-Projects
-all projects created in introduction to tensor flow for artificial integelance
+all projects created in introduction to tensor flow for artificial integelance in coursera